 On that basis we get the following:

-Figure 2: Incidence of monetary frameworks, full sample, target variable aggregation:
+Figure 2: Incidence of monetary frameworks, advanced and emerging economies, target variable aggregation:

-Figure 3: Incidence of monetary frameworks, full sample, degree of monetary control aggregation:
+Figure 3: Incidence of monetary frameworks, advanced and emerging economies, degree of monetary control aggregation:

 The two major trends revealed by the figures are